newrelic/helm-charts/charts/newrelic-logging/README.md

 ### Fluent Bit persistence modes

-Fluent Bit uses a database file to keep track of tailed and sent log lines from files, this database file is by default stored on the node using a `hostPath` mount.
-It's specifically stored (by default) on `/var/log/flb_kube.db` to keep things simple, as we're already mounting `/var` for accessing container logs.
+Fluent Bit uses a database file to keep track of log lines read from files (offsets).
+This database file is stored in the host node by default, using a `hostPath` mount.
+It's specifically stored (by default) in `/var/log/flb_kube.db` to keep things simple, as we're already mounting `/var` for accessing container logs.

 Sometimes the security constraints of some clusters doesn't allow to mount hostPath in read-write mode, that's why you can chose among the following persistence modes.
 Each one have their pros and cons.